stadiamaps/ferrostar/guide/src/swiftui-customization.md

 In the case that you want complete control though, the map view itself is actually not that complex.

-TODO: Write-up on the views as these are still in flux.
-See the demo app for a high-level example and look at the views it uses for now.
+The demo app is designed to be instructive in showing many available options, so be sure to look at that to build intuition.

 ### Style